januswel/react-native-bridge-ja/src.md

 Plus every native module has its own GCD Queue unless it specifies otherwise (a more detailed explanation is coming).

-※ The"shadow queue" is actually a GCD Queue rather than a thread, as the name suggests.
+** The "shadow queue" is actually a GCD Queue rather than a thread, as the name suggests.

 Native Modules
 --------------